William Massey: Opposition

 Massey joined the ranks of the (mostly conservative) independent MPs opposing the Liberal Party, led by Richard Seddon.
 They were poorly organised and dispirited, and had little chance of unseating the Liberals.
 William Russell, the Leader of the Opposition, was able to command only 15 votes.
 Massey brought increased vigour to the conservative faction and became opposition whip.

 By June 1900, following a heavy defeat at the 1899 general election, the opposition strength fell considerably.
 The conservative MPs could not agree on a new leader after holding their first caucus of the session.
+James William Thomson, rather than Russell, chaired the meeting where it was decided to not elect a new leader, but each MP should be free to criticise the government in their own manner.
+The meeting also resolved that Massey, as chief whip, should be empowered to call the Opposition caucus together at any time should he wish.
 For over two years the conservatives were virtually leaderless and many despaired of ever toppling the Liberal Party.
-Massey, as chief whip, informally filled the role as leader and eventually succeeded Russell as Leader of the Opposition formally in September 1903.
+Massey, as chief whip, informally continued to fill the role as leader and eventually succeeded Russell as Leader of the Opposition formally in September 1903.

 As leader, the conservatives rallied for a time, though support for the Liberals increased markedly during the Second Boer War, leaving the conservatives devastated at the 1902 general election.
 Massey's political career survived the period: despite a challenge by William Herries, he remained the most prominent opponent to the Liberal Party.

 After Seddon's death the Liberals were led by Joseph Ward, who proved more vulnerable to Massey's attacks.
 In particular, Massey made gains by claiming that alleged corruption and cronyism within the civil service was ignored or abetted by the Liberal government.
 His conservative politics also benefited him when voters grew concerned about militant unionism and the supposed threat of socialism.